rhel-labs/instruqt/image-mode-basics/02-deploy-an-image/assignment.md

 > [!NOTE]
 > If the console hasn't connected or there is an error, you can reconnect by clicking Refresh next to the tab name.
 The prompt will look like this. ![](../assets/terminal_prompt.png)

-Check the vm is running the image we created
+Check the VM is running the applications we installed
 ===

 Once the system has finished booting, you can log in with the following credentials.
 These were injected by `bootc-image-builder` when creating the disk image.
 There are several ways to handle user creation and authentication methods, customizing the disk image with `bootc-image-builder` is just one.